New Year’s Resolutions Vs Goal Setting For ADHD: Why Goal Setting Exercises The ADHD Brain!

 But here’s the good news.
 Goal Setting for ADHD followed in an ADHD-friendly format, is one of the best things you can do to manage and master your ADHD, or indeed one of the best life-skills to teach your child with ADHD.

 At the same time, however, I am aware of the fear and anxiety attached to doing so.
-That’s why I want you to know that I’ve created a series of videos and resources, to guide you through the process, step by step.
+That’s why I want you to know that I will be releasing a series of videos and resources, to guide you through the process, step by step, over the next few months of 2019…

 Why New Year’s Resolutions Don’t Work